anodot/anodot_aws_usage/README.md

 EBS has custom metric: Size

 EC2 has: CoreCount and VCpuCount - cores count with hyperthreading

+Efs has:
+- Size_All - The latest known metered size (in bytes) of data stored in the file system.
+- Size_Infrequent - The latest known metered size (in bytes) of data stored in the Infrequent Access storage class.
+- Size_Standart - The latest known metered size (in bytes) of data stored in the Standard storage class

 ### How do I configure which metrics are pushed per region ?
 Each region should have a separate section in cloudwatch_metrics.yaml file with list of metrics to be fetched: